circlefin/circle-nodejs-sdk/README.md

 ## Contributions

-Please follow the [Conventional Commits][convencomms] format for all commits when creating a contributing pull requests for this repo.
+Please follow the [Conventional Commits][convencomms] format for all commits when creating a contributing pull request for this repo.

 [convencomms]: https://www.conventionalcommits.org/en/v1.0.0/